 Complicating matters, an Intervenor in the hearings (Coastal First Nations) has recently filed an application to the JRP to compel production of and require cross-examination on the technical assessment of the project reported to be in the possession of the BC Ministry of Environment.
 The JRP has yet to rule on this application.

 The UVic Environmental Law Centre is a non-profit society that provides pro bono legal research, advice and advocacy on public interest environmental issues in British Columbia.
-The report released today was co-authored by ELC articling student Emma Hume and ELC Executive Director Chris Tollefson.[Read the Report:
+The report released today was co-authored by ELC articling student Emma Hume and former ELC Executive Director Chris Tollefson.[Read the Report:

 The Government of BC and the Enbridge Northern Gateway Project Joint Review Panel: A Special Report into Emerging Procedural and Evidentiary Issues] [Read the Appendices]